aseroff/check/README.md

 rake db:setup
 ```

 The application's secrets are encrypted in `config/credentials.yml.enc`.
 Currently, the application requires access to this file for AWS credentials, but this dependency should be removed from non-production environments or spoofed with a new file in the repository.
+The application also currently requires you to precompile assets (`rake assets:precompile`), which should also be fixed.

 To start your local server: